xentek/t_bird/README.md

 end
 ````

-- In this simple example we have created a subclass and defined a single
+- In this simple example we have created a subclass and defined a single version, `:original`
-version, `:original`, that skips processing the file, making `FileUploader` suitable
-for handling non-image uploads.
 - No other versions were defined, so only `:original` will be created.
-  - In other words, if you create a subclass without any `versions`
+  - In other words, if you create a subclass without any `versions` defined, your uploader
-    defined, your uploader won't upload anything.
+    won't upload anything.

 Here's a more complex example that defines several custom `versions`: